 Posted on: 17th January 2020

-The number of women transitioning to self-employment is growing.
+The number of women transitioning to self-employment is growing, which can make knowing how to best save forconfusing.
 According to recent data from the Office for National Statistics, 1.7 million women in the UK are currently self-employed.
 Analysis from Fidelity International’s “Generation Self-Employed” report shows that 96 per cent have chosen this route to gain control over their careers.

-When it comes to planning for, however, it seems that women under their own employment are falling way behind those who are employed by a company.
-Fidelity’s research reveals that 71 per cent of self-employed women do not have a of any sorts.
+When it comes to planning for retirement, however, it seems that women under their own employment are falling way behind those who are employed by a company.
+Fidelity’s research reveals that 71 per cent of self-employed women do not have aof any sorts.
 Comparatively, only 35 per cent of women in employment say they don’t have a pension.

 Emma-Lou Montgomery, associate director for Personal Investing at Fidelity International, said: “More than 10 million people now benefit from being automatically enrolled into a workplace pension.
 However, choosing to become your own boss means assuming the responsibility of planning for retirement yourself.
 And while the number of female entrepreneurs is on the rise, our figures suggest many have yet to consider what this means for their finances.”